-ResearchMy main research interests are in Sensing and Mobile Computing.
-We are working on building ultra energy- and channel-efficient dense sensor systems.
-The key to achieving the efficiency is through rethinking the network architecture as well as how collisions can be handled in a dense sensor network.
+ResearchMy primary research interests are in Sensing and Mobile Computing.
+Specifically, we are focusing on building ultra energy- and channel-efficient dense sensor systems.
+The key to achieving the efficiency is through the rethinking of the network architecture as well as the collision handling in a dense sensor system.
 In addition, we are also developing passive radio frequency-based localization techniques that can accurately estimate the number, location and trajectory of people in an indoor space.
-Recently, we have developed techniques to capture the contextual information about human conversations, such as the number of speakers, through smartphones.
-We are applying these techniques to the domain of smart health, aging in place, and youth psychology.
+Recently, we have also started looking at techniques to capture the contextual information around human conversations, such as the number of speakers in a conversation, through smartphones.
+These techniques can find applications in many domains, and we are currently targeting at the following domains: smart building, smart health, aging in place, and youth psychology.

-TeachingIn Fall 2013, I am teaching 14:332:423 Computer and Communication Networks and 16:332:563 Computer Architecture.
+TeachingIn Spring 2014, I am teaching 14:332:331 Assembly Language and Computer Architecture.
 For students who are taking these classes, please visit Sakai for more detailed information.
 If you wish to be added to Sakai, please email me.

-StudentsCurrent I am supervising the following Ph.D. students: Ben Firner, Tingting Sun, Chenren Xu, and Feixiong Zhang.
-I am also working with the following Master students: Sugang Li, and Jakub Kolodziejski.
+StudentsCurrently I am supervising the following Ph.D. students: Tingting Sun, Chenren Xu, Feixiong Zhang, and Sugang Li.
+I am also working with the following Master students: Jakub Kolodziejski and Zhenhua Jia.